fanzhemeng/CS246notes/lecture06.md

 ```

 Note that `$> g++ prog.cc` automatically create an executable file, called
-a.out, in the current dir.
+a.out if did not specify the name, in the current dir.

 When you include `iostream`, you import 3 variables,
 * cout - send to stdout